-Company:Gnaw Chocolate – Investing in new ideasNew Machinery and created 7 new jobs Small Grant Scheme
+Company:Gnaw Chocolate – Investing in new ideasNew Machinery and created 2 new jobs Initial Small Grant Scheme and then Growing Business Fund

 Matt Legon set up Gnaw Chocolate in Norwich in 2010 with the ambition to develop a chocolate brand that would put a smile on the faces of customers.
 Gnaw’s chocolate is carefully hand-crafted in its own kitchens, using natural flavours and locally sourced ingredients from Norfolk.
 The workforce has grown to around 25 and 80% of Gnaw’s production is now exported with France a particularly popular market.
 Matt was presented with a huge opportunity when Gnaw’s French distributors asked for a range of mini bars for the ‘impulse buy’ market aimed at consumers looking for a healthier chocolate bar option.
 To meet this new demand, Matt needed to invest in a new wrapping machine.
 It was at this point that Matt got in touch with New Anglia Growth Hub to explore funding opportunities.
 Watch the video to find out how one of New Anglia Growth Hub’s advisers helped Matt to get the capital he needed to take advantage of this great growth opportunity.